 Since 1819 Christian Fischacher has provided consumers with ultra fine Swiss linens that now include bedding, interior fabrics, goose down and eiderdown comforters.

-The Fischbacher brand is known for it's casual luxury, use of fine materials and modern designs.
+The Fischbacher brand is known for it's casual luxury, use of fine materials and modern designs for its high end sheets and bedding.

 From the small village of St. Peterzell, 16 year old Christian Fischbacher laid the foundation for a company that almost 200 years later has a global presence with branches in Europe, the Far East and the United States.